lepalmer/Simulation/docs/index.rst

 Introduction
 ##################################

 This is the BurstCube's documentation page.
-More stuff will go here soon but this is mostly fluff to look nice.
-Here's a link to the website, I hope it works!
-`BurstCube Website
+For more information about the misson, please refer to the `BurstCube Website
 <https://asd.gsfc.nasa.gov/burstcube/>`_.

-BurstCube is built with a series of different functions and modules, but since I don't know all of them well enough, here's what FermiPy does to confirm this format works:
+BurstCube's documentation is built with a series of different functions and modules that allow the following:

-* Data and model preparation with the gt-tools (gtselect, gtmktime, etc.).

-* Extracting a spectral energy distribution (SED) of a source.

-* Generating TS and residual maps for a region of interest.

-* Finding new source candidates.

-* Localizing a source or fitting its spatial extension.
+* Creating different geometry files to allow for new arrangements of BurstCube to be subject to testing.

+* Creating source files of ranging sky locations and energies.

+* Quick manipulation of the MEGAlib Cosima function to permit quick simulations.

+* Packages such as bcSim and plotSim that grant fast and effective data processing.

 BurstCube uses a configuration-file driven workflow in which the analysis parameters (data selection, IRFs, and ROI model) are defined